-Source: Bureau of Epidemiology and Bureau of HIV/STD and Viral Hepatitis Prevention, Houston Health Department, 2016
+Source: Bureau of Epidemiology and Bureau of HIV/STD and Viral Hepatitis Prevention, Houston Health Department, 2017

-- Younger adults had lower percentages of retention and viral suppression compared to the older adult age groups. - Youth and young adults (13-24 years old) also had the lowest proportion of newly diagnosed PLWH who were linked within three months of diagnosis when compared to the older adult age groups.
+- Younger adults had lower percentages of retention and viral suppression compared to older adults. - Youth and young adults (13-24 years old) had the highest percentage of met need. - Youth to middle age adults (13-44 years old) had the lowest proportion of newly diagnosed PLWH who were linked within three months of diagnosis when compared to the older adult age groups.